Clement of Alexandria: Stromata

 In the beginning of the sixth book, Clement intends to demonstrate that the works of Greek poets were derived from the prophetic books of the Bible.
-In order to reinforce his position that the Greeks were inclined toward plagiarism, he cites numerous instances of such inappropriate appropriation by classical Greek writers, reported second-hand from On Plagiarism, an anonymous 3rd-century BC work sometimes ascribed to Aretades.
+To reinforce his position that the Greeks were inclined toward plagiarism, he cites numerous instances of such inappropriate appropriation by classical Greek writers, reported second-hand from On Plagiarism, an anonymous 3rd-century BC work sometimes ascribed to Aretades.
 Clement then digresses to the subject of sin and hell, arguing that Adam was not perfect when created, but given the potential to achieve perfection.
 He espouses broadly universalist doctrine, holding that Christ's promise of salvation is available to all, even those condemned to hell.

-The final extant book begins with Clement arguing that his version of Gnosticism (what he calls the ‘Christian gnostic’ earlier in Stromata) is the true religion and states they should be an example of what a true Christian is, even saying they are "holy and pious" and "worships the true God in a manner worthy of him".
+The final extant book begins with Clement arguing that his version of Gnosticism (what he calls the 'Christian gnostic' earlier in Stromata) is the true religion and states they should be an example of what a true Christian is, even saying they are "holy and pious" and "worships the true God in a manner worthy of him".
 Clement then gives a description of the nature of Christ, and that of the true Christian, who aims to be as similar as possible to both the Father and the Son.
 Clement then criticizes the simplistic anthropomorphism of most ancient religions, quoting Xenophanes' famous description of African, Thracian, and Egyptian deities.
 He indicates that the Greek deities may also have had their origins in the personification of material objects: Ares representing iron, and Dionysus wine.
 Prayer, and the relationship between love and knowledge are then discussed.
 Corinthians 13:8 seems to contradict the characterization of the true Christian as one who knows; but to Clement knowledge vanishes only in that it is subsumed by the universal love expressed by the Christian in reverence for the Creator.
 Following Socrates, he argues that vice arises from a state of ignorance, not from intention.
 The Christian is a "laborer in God's vineyard", responsible both for one's own path to salvation and that of one's neighbor.
 The work ends with an extended passage against the contemporary divisions and heresies within the church.